-decoupled data and control paths -

-only control path goes through master

-Having a single master vastly simplifies our design and enables the master to make sophisticated chunk placement we must minimize its involvement in reads and writes so that it does not become a bottleneck.
+decoupled data and control paths - only control path goes through master load balancing, replicas among chunkservers that it does not become a bottleneck.
 Clients never read and write file data through the master.
 Instead, a client asks the master which chunkservers it should contact.
 It caches this information for a limited time and interacts with the chunkservers directly for many subsequent operations.